IRS Notice 2022-44 (Sept. 26, 2022)

 For travel within the continental United States, the optional high-low method designates one per diem rate for all high-cost locations and another for all other locations.
 Employers can use the high-low method for substantiating lodging, meals, and incidental expenses, or for substantiating meal and incidental expenses only (M&IE).
-Beginning October 1, 2021, the high-low per diem rate that can be used for lodging, meals, and incidental expenses increases to $296 (from $292) for travel to high-cost locations and increases to $202 (from $198) for travel to other locations.
-The high-low M&IE rates increase to $74 (from $71) for travel to high-cost locations and to $64 (from $60) for travel to other locations.
-One location has been added to the list of high-cost locations, one has been removed, and one that remains on the list is now considered high-cost for a different portion of the calendar year.
-In addition, last year’s guidance has been revised to characterize one location as high-cost for more of December 2020.
+Beginning October 1, 2022, the high-low per diem rate that can be used for lodging, meals, and incidental expenses increases to $297 (from $296) for travel to high-cost locations and increases to $204 (from $202) for travel to other locations.
+The high-low M&IE rates remain at $74 for travel to high-cost locations and $64 for travel to other locations.
+Many locations have been added to the list of high-cost locations, one has been removed, and many that remain on the list are now considered high-cost for a different portion of the calendar year.

 While self-employed persons cannot use the high-low method, they may use other per diem rates to compute the amount of their business expense deduction for business meals and incidental expenses (but not lodging), or for incidental expenses alone.
 (Employees can no longer deduct their unreimbursed expenses due to the suspension of miscellaneous itemized deductions by the Tax Cuts and Jobs Act, so these other rates are effectively unavailable to them.)
 The special rate for the incidental expenses deduction is unchanged at $5 per day.